ambersjliu/Lab2/recipe.md

 6. Mix in a handful of chocolate chunks for extra indulgence.
 7. Line the bottom of the baking pan with parchment paper for easy cake removal.
 8. Pour the batter into a greased and floured 9x13-inch baking pan.
+9. Cover the batter loosely with aluminum foil and bake for 1 hour.
+10. Frost the cake with buttercream frosting and decorate with your favourite fruits!